 As one would expect, the most significant compenent of stress is the hoop.
 The smallest compenent is the axial.
 The clinical significance of the directional stresses on vascular injury is unclear.
 Future experimental studies will be aimed at determining the most appropriate stress to analyze when evaluating vascular injury (von Misses, maximum principal, directional, etc.).
 The current model does not include the anisotropic behavior of the artery and plaque materials.
-Additionally, no distinction was made between the passive arterial medium and the active fibers, the orentations of which may vary from inner to the outer layers of the arterial wall.
+Additionally, no distinction was made between the passive arterial medium and the active fibers, the orientations of which may vary from inner to the outer layers of the arterial wall.
 This is currently being included in a more sophisticated model which also includes arterial prestresses.

-Finally, Figure 12 shows the preliminary results of the flow pattern within the final stented geometry.
-The development of Poiseuille flow is apparent as the blood moves from the model entrance along the artery and plaque surface (not show) and through the stented portion of the artery.
-The strain rates are quite interesting and show a decrease after the initial entry into the arterial section.
-However, they rapidly increase as the blood travels through the stented portion of the artery.
+Finally, Fig. 18 shows the preliminary results of the flow pattern within the final stented geometry.
+The development of Poiseuille flow is apparent as the blood moves from the model entrance along

+Stresses on the Artery (Calcified)